-I love a good bit of quinoa.
-I don’t go for the superfood hype and instead subscribe to the Michael Pollan school of thought – Eat food.
+I love a good bit of quinoa and quinoa with courgettes is a fab combination of flavours and texture.
+Now I don’t go for the superfood hype and instead subscribe to the Michael Pollan school of thought – Eat food.
 Not too much.
 Mostly plants.

 But I do think about how much protein I’m getting, particularly when training.
 Quinoa packs a lovely little punch with this and lots of other good stuff.